 California consumers will be required to submit their first and last name and email address and may also be asked to provide their telephone number, address, or other identifying information so that we can verify the request.
 Please provide as much of the requested information as possible to help us verify the request.
-We will only use the information received in a request for the purposes of responding to the request.
+We will use the information received in a request for the purposes of responding to the request.

 California law permits California consumers to use an authorized agent to make privacy rights requests.
 We require the authorized agent to provide us with proof of the California consumer’s written permission (for example, a power of attorney) that shows the authorized agent has the authority to submit a request for the California consumer.
 An authorized agent must follow the process described below to make a request.
 The authorized agent must also verify his/her own identity.
-We will confirm the agent’s authority with the California consumer about whom the request was made.
+We may confirm the agent’s authority directly with the California consumer about whom the request was made.

-California consumers may exercise their right to opt-out by:
+California consumers may submit a privacy rights request, including a request to exercise their right to opt-out of the sale of their personal information, by:

 Nevada residents have the right to submit a verified request directing us not to sell their personal information.
-If you are a Nevada resident, and would like to submit such a request, please send your request to the appropriate brand team email address listed above under “Exercising the Right to Deletion and to Know About Information Collected.”
+If you are a Nevada resident, and would like to submit such a request, please send your request to the appropriate brand team email address listed above with subject “Nevada Privacy Rights.”

 To keep your personal information current and accurate, please contact us as specified below.
 We will take reasonable steps to update or correct personal information in our possession that you have previously submitted via this website.